sdieunidou/minecraft-hide-and-seek/README.md

 Free Minecraft Hide and Seek / Cache Cache Server Template, created by @ImoriSama - No commercial use allowed without permission

-# Preconfigured Minecraft Faction Server
+# Preconfigured Hide And Seek Server

 Created by @ImoriSama